Japanese Tea Varieties Everything you need to know

 Kabuse-Cha

-The name Kabuse-Cha comes from the fact that the tea thrives best in partial shade and literally has to be covered for 2 weeks, which in Japanese is “kabuseru”.
-It is therefore rather light green and milder in taste than Sencha.
+The name Kabuse-Cha comes from the fact that the tea grows best in partial shade and must be covered for about two weeks, which in Japanese means “kabuseru.”
+Therefore, it is lighter green and milder in taste than Sencha.

 Bancha

-Bancha is a green tea.
-This variety is the second most drunk in Japan, which is reflected in the name, namely bancha for "ordinary tea".
-It is also often drunk because of its many trace elements and minerals.
+Bancha is a type of green tea.
+This variety is the second most consumed in Japan, as reflected in its name, which means "common tea."
+It is also enjoyed for its numerous trace elements and minerals.

 Japan Bancha Grüner Tee Lose 100g, Japanischer Grüntee Aromatisch-Mild, TeaClub